Barbara Mandel Professor of the Humanistic Social Sciences

 Wendy Cadge is a Professor in the Department of Sociology and Women's, Gender & Sexuality Studies Program.
-She is the Social Science Division Head and Senior Associate Dean for Strategic Initiatives in the School of Arts & Sciences.
+She is the Dean of the Graduate School of Arts and Sciences.

 She teaches and writes about religion in the contemporary United States, especially as related to health care, immigration and sexuality.
 She is the author of "Heartwood: The First Generation of Theravada Buddhism in America" (University of Chicago Press, 2005), "Paging God: Religion in the Halls of Medicine"(University of Chicago Press, 2012) and numerous articles including recent ones on airport chaplains, the role of religion on hospital ethics committees, and the development of chaplaincy as a profession.